Dream of retiring to Ireland? Longing to live and work in Éire? Here are the most desirable places to live in Ireland

 Considering the whole island of Ireland would fit into the US state of Indiana and the population is just above 4.7 million it’s amazing to think there is so much competition for the top spot to live in Ireland.
 We looked to the experts the Ex-pat Exchange to find out which spots had the best prospects, but we also looked closer to home in a countrywide poll taken by the Irish Times.

 Of course, where in Ireland you want to live depends on what stage of life you’re in?
 Are you looking for a job in the Silicon Docks in Dublin?
 Or perhaps you’re looking for views of the Wild Atlantic Way?

 Here, in no particular order, are our top choices for the best places to live in Ireland:

 Is Dublin expensive?
-Oh yes it is!
-In fact it was just ranked as the 47th out of 51 cities in a newly-published global survey.
+Oh yes, it is!
 However, what it lacks in affordability it makes up for in being a great international city with an undeniable buzz about it.

 Foodies, the adventurous sorts, culture vultures or those seeking a career in technology, this is the town for you.